OpenTermsArchive/docs/content/deployment/how-to/deploy.md

 4. Commit the changes to the repository

-5. > _Specific to Open Terms Archive organization members_
+{{< showIfParam "ota" >}}
-   >
+5. Back up the vault key in the shared password database by creating an entry titled "Vault Key" in the collection folder and storing the vault key in this entry
-   > Back up the vault key in the shared password database by creating an entry titled "Vault Key" in the collection folder and storing the vault key in this entry
+{{< /showIfParam >}}

 ## 6. Set up collection-specific SSH key